trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/expenses/Add-an-expense.md

 # Email a receipt

-You can also email receipts to SmartScan by sending them to receipts@ieatta.com from an email address tied to your Ieatta account (either a primary or secondary email).
+You can also email receipts to SmartScan by sending them to receipts@expensify.com from an email address tied to your Expensify account (either a primary or secondary email).
 SmartScan will automatically pull all of the details from the receipt, fill them in for you, and add the receipt to the Expenses tab on your account.

 {% include info.html %}
-**For copilots**: To ensure a receipt is routed to the Ieatta account you are copiloting instead of your own account, email the receipt to receipts@ieatta.com with the email address of the account you are copiloting as the subject line of the email.
+**For copilots**: To ensure a receipt is routed to the Expensify account you are copiloting instead of your own account, email the receipt to receipts@expensify.com with the email address of the account you are copiloting as the subject line of the email.
 {% include end-info.html %}

 # Add an expense manually